Spring garden bulb planter

 Frog in my wildlife pond

-Here is my wildlife pond in late Spring.
+Here is my old wildlife pond in late Spring.
 The plants around the edge provide cover for foraging frogs and newts.
 There are plenty of submerged plants to provide different habitats, food and spawning grounds for amphibians.
 My small pond even attracts dragonflies.

 Wildlife pond in Spring